 What are some key factors that negatively influence work life balance?

-• Having an overly demanding job (eg. more work on your plate than you could reasonably finish in a regular work week or work day)
+• Having an overly demanding or stressful job (eg. more work on your plate than you could reasonably finish in a regular work week or work day)

-• Doing work that is emotionally draining or not rewarding (eg. very narrow job description, little room for growth or professional development)
+• Doing work that is emotionally draining, causing you to feel depressed or to doubt your self-worth, or not rewarding (eg. very narrow job description, little room for growth or professional development)

 • Working long hours (eg. more than 35-40 hours a week, or more than 8 hours in a day)